We all desire to seek God. But to find Him — that is the challenge!

-Yahuwah, Who is infinitely wise and good, desires that we would become full participants in His New Covenant by writing His instructions on our heart:
+Yahuwah, Who is infinitely wise and good, desires that we become full participants in His New Covenant by writing His instructions on our heart:

-Notice what the apostle Paul tells us:
+The apostle Paul tells us:

 “For I delight in the law [Torah] of God after the inward man…” (Romans 7:22).